CL-17656/CS520_Front/documentations/ReadMe.md

 ## Introduction

-The **Quiz Management System** is a simple and user-friendly platform designed to help instructors and students manage quizzes effectively.
-It allows instructors to create and grade quizzes, students to take them, and both to view the results.
-The results for students give them detailed insights on their performance.
-This project ensures a smooth experience for both instructors and students, making quiz management and performance tracking effortless.
+The **Quiz Management System** is a robust platform designed to make the learning and teaching experience seamless and efficient.
+Our system is built for students and instructors, offering an easy-to-use interface for creating, taking, and managing quizzes.

+With this system, instructors can effortlessly design quizzes, grade submissions (both automatically and manually), and analyze student performance through detailed statistics.
+Students, on the other hand, can take quizzes, view their results, and track their progress over time.
 ### Features

 1. **Account Management**: